tianbiao/if-unofficial-plugins/src/lib/gcp-importer/README.md

 > [!NOTE] > `GCP Importer` is an unofficial, not part of the IF standard library.
 This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

-The GCP importer plugin allows you to provide some basic details about an Azure virtual machine and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.
+The GCP importer plugin allows you to provide some basic details about Google virtual machines of onr GCP project and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.

 ## Prerequisites